-In addition, to watch production, Tissot is also known for its latest developments inaccurate timing of specific events, such as mounting sensors on bikes and tracks and then interconnecting them with computers to display real-time performance data.
+In addition, to watch production, Tissot is known for its latest developments and wrong timing of specific events, such as mounting sensors on bikes and tracks and then interconnecting them with computers to display real-time performance data.

 Tissot watch reputation

-Tissot has been able to acquire and maintain a good reputation in the watchmaking industry for its long history and is a true Swiss brand from its inception.
+Tissot has acquired and maintained a good reputation in the watchmaking industry for its long history and has been an authentic Swiss brand from its inception.
 A recent merger with the Swatch Group launched cutting-edge designs that fueled marketing and breathed new life into the brand.